 - Copy of the rental contract

 Also note that the TM30 is not the same as 90-day reporting.
-Though you may be fined if you go to do your 90-day reporting and a TM30 hasn't been filed since your arrival.
+However, you may be fined if you go to file your 90-day report and a TM30 hasn't been filed since your arrival.

 The good news is that neither you (the home owner) or your landlord need to fill out a form or go down to an immigration office.
 You can report online, when it works, that is!